WillSoss/systemcoreplus/README.md

 System.IO.CsvReader/CsvWriter
 --------------
-A lightweight and efficient implementation that will correctly deal with escaped text qualifiers and line breaks in fields.
+A lightweight and efficient implementation that will correctly deal with escaped qualifiers and line breaks in fields.

 System.Reflection.TypeName
 --------------